numpy/numpy/doc/neps/nep-template.rst

 :Created: <date created on, in yyyy-mm-dd format>
 :Resolution: <url> (required for Accepted | Rejected | Withdrawn)

 Abstract
 --------

 The abstract should be a short description of what the NEP will achieve.

 Motivation and Scope
 --------------------

-This section describes the need for the NEP.
+This section describes the need for the proposed change.
 It should describe the existing problem, who it affects, what it is trying to solve, and why.
-This section should explicitly address the scope and requirements of the proposed change.
+This section should explicitly address the scope of and key requirements for the proposed change.

 Detailed description
 --------------------

-This section describes the need for the NEP.
-It should describe the existing problem that it is trying to solve and why this NEP makes the situation better.
+This section should provide a detailed description of the proposed change.
-It should include examples of how the new functionality would be used, intended use-cases and psuedo-code describing its use.
+It should include examples of how the new functionality would be used, intended use-cases and pseudo-code illustrating its use.

 Related Work
 ------------